Next to search engines, a Facebook campaign is the best avenue to increase leads to your gym.

 - Remember that the image needs to fit multi-formats (desktop, smartphone, tablet, etc)

-And if you want to include any text on your image, it needs to be short and sweet like “Free Trial”, “Free Sample.”
-The Facebook rule is that only 20% of the image is text based.
-Here’s a good tutorial to work around this rule:
+And, if you want to include any text on your image, it needs to be short and sweet like “Free Workout,” or “Free Week.”
+The Facebook rule was that only 20% of the image is text based, but they recently updated that.

-Then, you can also import a list of contacts as your custom audience.
-This is great to reach your newsletter subscribers, people who have signed up for your events, and so on.
+With that, you can import a list of contacts as your custom audience.
+This is a great way to reach people who are just like your current members, and people who’ve visited your web pages.

 Create a Budget for Your Facebook Campaign

-If you aren’t a fully established brand, you may not necessarily have the funds to do a full-on campaign.
-So you need to make sure that your costs reflect a serious return on investment.
+If you aren’t a fully established fitness brand, you may not necessarily have the funds to do a full-on campaign.
+So you need to make sure that your spend reflects a serious return on investment.

 There are a few main things to measure in your bids: